eth-educators/eth-docker/SETUP.md

 * Whether to run a grafana dashboard for monitoring

 > Note: Teku is written in Java, which makes it memory-hungry.
 In its default configuration, you may
 > want a machine with 16 GiB of RAM.
-See `.env` for a parameter to restrict Teku to 4 GiB of RAM.
+See `.env` for a parameter to restrict Teku to 6 GiB of heap.
+It
+> may still take more than 6 GiB of RAM in total.

 First, copy the environment file.<br />
 `cp default.env .env`